Right Rectangular Pyramid Calc: find A, V, A_l, A_b

 How to find the volume of a non-rectangular pyramid

 While pharaohs had been pretty consistent with what shape they wanted their tombs to be, textbooks and general life problems are not so considerate.
 So what if the base is something else, e.g., a circle or a triangle?
-The interesting thing is that the square pyramid volume formula we introduced in the first section still works.
+The interesting thing is that the square pyramid volume formula we introduced in still works.
 How so?
 Well, let's recall that it stated that:

 V = (A_b * pyramid_height) / 3.

 There is no saying what shape the base is.
 We can have the most funny-looking shape that you can imagine, and it will still work.
 Note also that when we're dealing with prisms instead of pyramids, the volume formula looks exactly the same as above, but without the division by 3.